- 3 hours (Approx.)

 - Minimum numbers apply.
 There is a possibility of cancellation after confirmation if there are not enough passengers to meet requirements.
 In the event of this occurring, you will be offered an alternative or full refund.

-- Tours depart from the Oak Bluffs Steamship Authority Ticket Office.
+- Tours depart across the street from the Oak Bluffs Steamship Authority Ticket Office.
+Near Soldier Statue.
 Look for mini-bus or van marked "MV Transport" along the curb in front of the ticket office.

 - This experience requires a minimum number of travelers.
 If it’s canceled because the minimum isn’t met, you’ll be offered a different date/experience or a full refund